Maverick7t/Maverick7t/README.md

 ## 🚀 Hi, I am Moinaktar Shaikh

-> _“Turning data into impact.
-Building cloud-native ML solutions that scale.”_
+> _“Turning raw data into insight, intelligence, and interaction powering everything from pipelines to LLMs”_

 ---